 - The nasal spray-type flu vaccine is not approved for pregnant women.

-It is okay for a pregnant woman to be around somebody who has received the nasal flu vaccine.
+It is OK for a pregnant woman to be around somebody who has received the nasal flu vaccine.

 WILL THE VACCINE HARM MY BABY?

-If you have concerns about mercury, ask your doctor about a preservative-free vaccine.
+If you have concerns about mercury, ask your health care provider about a preservative-free vaccine.
 All routine vaccines are also available without added thimerosal.
 The CDC says pregnant women may get flu shots either with or without thimerosal.